+One of the motivations of our research is that clustering cannot be perfect because documents with multiple topics are assigned to a single cluster.
+However, this limitation can be addressed through different science mapping approaches.
+One approach is soft clustering, in which documents may belong to multiple groups simultaneously.
+This approach represents the topics of documents better, but it is not used in science map visualizations due to the difficulty of producing readable visualizations.
+Another approach is irreductionist mapping, which visualizes all documents to allow a more open interpretation of their topical relationships \cite{218bb68c3d354457bdd2f977f76c107f}, making clear which documents are close to the boundaries between topics.
+We do not study these approaches here because our analysis focuses on the most widely used paradigm in science mapping, namely hard clustering.

-A strength of our research is the clustering effectiveness evaluation method, which is a substantial improvement over the clustering effectiveness evaluation method we used in our prior work \cite{bascur2025topics} because our new approach is much easier to interpret.
-In our previous work, we use two metrics evaluate effectiveness, Purity and the inverse clustering count, while now we simplify the evaluation by using only Purity.
+A strength of our research is the clustering effectiveness evaluation method, which is a substantial improvement over the clustering effectiveness evaluation method we used in our prior work \cite{previouswork} because our new approach is much easier to interpret.
+We used to have two metrics to evaluate effectiveness, Purity and the inverse clustering count, while now we only have Purity.
 We also used to only be able to compare clustering effectiveness between clustering solutions with the same documents and similar cluster sizes, while now we can compare the clustering solutions of several Resolution values across networks with different documents.
 In the prior work we also did not have Purity profiles, which provide a very intuitive description of the quality of the topic clusters that a user would experience in a science map.
-However, the current method does miss certain nuances captured in our previous study.
+On the other hand, our evaluation method misses some of the nuance of our last work.
 For example, we did not evaluate if some sources are better than others at different cluster sizes (our prior work and Xie and Waltman \cite{xie2023comparison} found that citations are better than text for smaller clusters).